-- 12. Choose whether to install a new CFS. - To install a new CFS, select the Install a new CFS check box and click Next.
+- 11. Choose whether you want to install a new CFS or use an existing CFS. - To install a new CFS, select the Install a new CFS check box and click Next.

 The Installation directory dialog box opens.
 Go to the next step.